 You can follow the artist on Instagram and see more work on his website.

 Initiated during the first months of lockdown in 2020, Autograph has commissioned a constituency of ten UK-based creative practitioners in our immediate artistic community to create an open-ended visual arts project in response to the current Covid-19 pandemic.

 Working with photography, film and lens-based media, Autograph’s curatorial team Mark Sealy, Renée Mussai and Bindi Vora have been in close dialogue with each artist to produce these new bodies of work.
 The artist commissions reflect Autograph’s long-standing work advocating for photography and film to address visual politics of rights, race and representation.

 Care | Contagion | Community — Self & Other will be presented as a group exhibition at Autograph's gallery in Shoreditch, London, from autumn 2021.

-Purchase Dexter McLean's photography book Tower Avenue in Autograph's shop
+You can also purchase Dexter McLean's photography book Tower Avenue

 Can you spare a few moments?
 Autograph is carrying out a survey to better understand who our digital audiences are.

 The survey should take no longer than five minutes to complete.